brown-cs182-spring24/brown-cs182-spring24.github.io/lectures.md

 ### Class Notes

-The link to the ongoing class notes can be found [here]() TODO.
+The link to the ongoing class notes can be found [here](), to be released soon.

 ### Note Sign-up

-The link to sign up for taking class notes is [here]() TODO.
+The link to sign up for taking class notes is [here](), to be released soon.
 This is required for participation credit.
-The link to submit your notes is [here]() TODO.
+The link to submit your notes is [here](), to be released soon.

 ### Videos